We visited 4 epic Singapore cocktail bars.

 Here is the finished cocktail.

-I chose the Curtain Call, the speciality of Joshua.
+I chose the Curtain Call, the specialty of Joshua.
 Joshua wasn’t in yet, so Stephy made it for me, fantastic.

 After finishing these amazing cocktails, we were debating (possibly a mild tantrum, but a debate by all legal professional standards) dinner and where to eat.
 We had free food at the hotel, but I wanted to go out to dinner because … well… because we are in Singapore.